Karel Gut

 Karel Gut (16 September 1927 – 6 January 2014) was a Czech ice hockey player and coach, who later worked in sports management.
 He was born in Prague and later played in the Czechoslovak Extraliga.
 While Gut played soccer in his youth, he was better known as an, "offensive-minded hockey defenseman".

-Gut was inducted into the International Ice Hockey Federation Hall of Fame in 1998, and has also been inducted into the Czechoslovakian Ice Hockey Hall of Fame.
-He died on January 6, 2014, at the age of 86.
+Gut was inducted into the International Ice Hockey Federation Hall of Fame in 1998, and has also been inducted into the Czechoslovak Ice Hockey Hall of Fame.